 Whereas our study is comparable to these previous studies, the subjects and research designs were considerably different.
 We could appraise our results in a more in-depth manner if test re-test data were available for other LQAS or major health surveys used internationally.
 For example, UNICEF’s Multiple Indicator Cluster Surveys, and the Demographic and Health Surveys are large macro surveys of health and demographic variables; yet, there are no reliability studies available for either one.
 The variability of the Kappa statistics across the indicators in our study suggests that certain types of questions may be more reliable than others.
 In our current study and in the previous one, the practice indicators appear to be more reliable than knowledge indicators.

-We investigate this point further by assessing whether the same questions had high- or low Kappa scores in both the original reliability study and our current study using a Wilcoxon Signed Rank Test.
-The resulting non-significant p-value of 0.83 indicates that the same indicators with high and low Kappa scores in the original study also have them in the current one.
-This result suggest that that certain types of questions used to monitor key global health interventions are more reliable than others.
-In both of these studies the practice indicators displayed higher Kappa scores.
+Another way to classify the indicators is by the way they are calculated.
+Some indicators are calculated using simple yes/no questions, while others use more complicated question forms where the data collectors must select multiple responses from a list.
+The average Kappa score for indicators of the first type is 0.44, whereas for the second type the result is 0.55.
+This suggests that indicators calculated using select multiple questions are less reliable than the indicators calculated using yes/no questions.
+Further research should be carried out to assess the relative reliability of various question types.

 An important limitation of this study is the lack of test-retest reliability data available for other major health surveys; therefore, it is difficult for us to define an acceptable level of reliability.
 The original and current studies are at the vanguard of such studies.
 Also, this confirmatory study was carried out in two districts with very similar characteristics to the initial study (Pallisa).
 There is still need to carry out a similar study in a considerably different setting for further comparison.
 On the retest, a practice effect was observed when examining the knowledge variables, but this is an assumption, which requires further study and confirmation.
+The carryover effect – the respondents may have remembered the answer they gave in the test and repeated that rather than the recalled the actual variable under study - may also have affected the results of the study, even though a week was given between the test and retest.

 Conclusion